 The establishment of statutory Property Trusts under state and territory acts of Parliament were historically the legal entity for the Church to hold property and enter legal relationships with other entities.
-The changes in trusts law, challenges amending legislation, increasing reliance on property and proceeds of sale have meant that Property Trusts and the related Synod boards and committees for finance and property have played a more prominent role in the governance and resourcing of the Church.
+The changes in trusts law, challenges in? amending legislation and increasing reliance on property and proceeds of sale have meant that Property Trusts and the related Synod boards and committees for finance and property have played a more prominent role in the governance and resourcing of the Church.